 Clarence Seedorf’s superb switch found Antonio Cassano in space wide on the right.
 The Italy international took a touch before picking out Aquilani’s burst from midfield with a precise cross which the Liverpool loanee sent arcing into Morgan De Sanctis’ top right-hand corner with a wonderful diving header.

 But the lead would last less than two minutes as Cavani scored his first of the night to restore parity in the 13th minute.

-Ezequiel Lavezzi whipped over a free-kick from out on the right wing and Christian Maggio rose highest to knock the ball back across the face of goal to Cavani, who lashed a first-time half-volley under Christian Abbiati to level the scores.
+Ezequiel Lavezzi whipped over a free-kick from out on the right wing and Christian Maggio rose highest to knock the ball back across the face of goal to the Uruguayan, who lashed a first-time volley under Christian Abbiati to level the scores.

 The game then became something of a tactical battle, with Milan looking to dominate possession and find a way through Napoli’s well-organised 3-4-2-1 system.
 The hosts, on the other hand, sat behind the ball waiting for the opportune moment in which to strike on the counter attack.

 That opportune moment proved to be the 36th minute.
 Gokhan Inler nicked the ball away from Alexandre Pato, allowing his central midfield partner, Walter Gargano, to collect the loose ball and embarked on a lung bursting run which would literally took him from box to box.

 The Napoli No. 23 skipped past Mark van Bommel’s inadequate challenge and then advanced unopposed before slipping the ball to his left for Cavani to sweep home an unstoppable effort and seal an impressive comeback.

 With the half-time whistle looming, Aqualini had an excellent opportunity to grab a brace of his own, but De Sanctis raced from his line to stick out a leg and make an important block.